Red Snapper Recipe

-To cook red snapper fillets, you will want to first decide on a flavor profile.
+To cook rockfish fillets, you will want to first decide on a flavor profile.
 One of our favorite ways to season red snapper is with rosemary and garlic.
 Cooking red snapper is easy and doesn't take long at all to prepare.
 A few simple ingredients and your favorite fish side dishes are all you need to create beautiful and delicious red snapper recipes.

 Rosemary and Garlic Roasted Red Snapper Fillet Recipe:

 - Four Red Snapper Fillets, defrosted, rinsed, and pat dry.

 - One sprig of fresh rosemary finely chopped.

 - Preheat your oven to 450 degrees Fahrenheit